 Since the commencement of construction in April 2016, KEQ has progressed to achieving the approval commitments.
-Karuah East Quarry became operational on 16 November 2017.

-There were no non-compliances during this reporting period (27 April 2017 to 26 April 2018).
-However, two of the conditions, being condition 14 and 15, have pending actions that will be carried over into the following reporting period (27 April 2018 to 26 April 2019).
-These pending actions are related to the Mod 1 approval that was granted by the NSW DPE on 27 April 2018.
+There were no non-compliances during this reporting period (27 April 2018 to 26 April 2019).
+However, two of the conditions, being condition 14 and 15, have pending actions that will be carried over into the following reporting period (27 April 2019 to 26 April 2020).
+These pending actions are related to the Mod 2 approval that was granted by the NSW DPE on 19 December 2018.

 It was found that two of the conditions were not applicable in this period.